|

 Mercer Mayer Review cont...

 The Boy, a Dog, and a Frog features many such clever illustrations.
-There is really no limit to the
+There is no limit to the amount of questions, both literal and inferred, that can be generated from the actions of the characters and the sequence of the story.

-In fact I have derived many language learning goals from the A Boy and a Frog books.
-They are a firm
+I have derived many language learning goals from the A Boy and a Frog books.
+I use them daily with very young children with language impairment.

 Return from Mercer Mayer Review to 1st Grade Books